SAMAcon 2026 Speakers

 Through theory, practical examples, and shared reflection, participants will gain a renewed appreciation for Practical Life as preparation not only for academic work, but for independence, collaboration, and real life.

-Shamiemah Jassiem is an experienced Montessori educator, trainer, and assessor who began her journey as a university student working in a Montessori school in 2000.
+Bio: Shamiemah Jassiem is an experienced Montessori educator, trainer, and assessor who began her journey as a university student working in a Montessori school in 2000.
 She has over seven years’ experience in school leadership and has presented at conferences and facilitated workshops across South Africa and Ghana.

 Shamiemah holds a Master’s degree in Social Science with distinction, with research focusing on Montessori and Religion, and has been involved in full-time Montessori teacher training since 2010.
 She is passionate about accessible quality education and empowering women in ECD.

-Sinéad Feely is a Montessori and primary educator with over a decade of teaching experience in Ireland, Canada, and South Africa.
+Bio: Sinéad Feely is a Montessori and primary educator with over a decade of teaching experience in Ireland, Canada, and South Africa.
 She holds a B.A. and B.A.
 Honours in Montessori Education and a Bachelor of Education Honours.
 Currently Head Directress for the 6–12 age group at Shereens Primary and Pre-Primary, Sinéad specialises in literacy development and positive psychology, creating engaging learning environments that support confidence, resilience, and a lifelong love of learning.

-Marietjie van Zijl is a qualified remedial teacher, 6-9 Montessori directress, and founder of Boss Your Brain Dyslexia Solutions.
+Bio: Marietjie van Zijl is a qualified remedial teacher, 6-9 Montessori directress, and founder of Boss Your Brain Dyslexia Solutions.
 She has spent over 40 years investigating the nature of, and solution to, dyslexia.
 As a Gr.2 teacher at Eikestad Primary in the early 1980s, she noticed patterns in the mistakes of certain children.
 While giving them after-school support, she began discovering a solution to dyslexia – though unaware of it at the time.
 Since 2010 Marietjie has been teaching her dyslexia solution from her home-office in Stellenbosch – updating it as she learns – and branched out to adults in 2017.

-What exactly is dyslexia?
+TEASER: What exactly is dyslexia?
 How does dyslexia feel?
 And how can I help dyslexics to flourish?
 Marietjie shares her 40+ years of insight on these questions and gives tips you can start applying immediately – and they have nothing to do with C-Pens!

-Hawa Tayob brings over a decade of teaching experience in Montessori toddler, pre-primary, and primary environments, both locally and internationally (U.S.A. and the Netherlands).
+Bio: Hawa Tayob brings over a decade of teaching experience in Montessori toddler, pre-primary, and primary environments, both locally and internationally (U.S.A. and the Netherlands).
 Beyond the classroom, she worked as a literacy coordinator in the NGO sector, where she gained valuable experience in materials development and teacher training.
 Her expertise has led to a wide range of contributions: serving on the South African audit team on Inclusive Education for the National Department of Education, lecturing on Montessori education at the Protea Teacher Training College in Bellville and the Cape Peninsula University of Technology, and conducting workshops for women in rural and township communities across South Africa.
 She has also presented at numerous conferences, both nationally and internationally.
 Hawa holds two Master’s degrees—one in Educational Psychology (University of Stellenbosch) and another in Early Childhood Education (University of South Africa)—as well as an Honours in Psychometry (University of Cape Town) and a TEFL Diploma.
 She earned her Montessori 0–6 Diploma at the AERCO Montessori Centre in the USA and is a registered Assessor and Moderator.

 In 1989, upon returning to Cape Town, Hawa recognised that Montessori schools were largely confi ned to affluent areas.
 Determined to make Montessori education accessible to all children, she established the Montessori Early Learning Foundation (MELF).
 As Founding Director of MELF Teacher Training, she has dedicated her career to expanding access to quality Montessori education, with a special focus on serving disadvantaged communities.

-Kate Rooseboom is a lecturer at the Montessori Early Learning Foundation (MELF), where she combines her background in psychology, research, and teaching to support the next generation of Montessori educators.
+Bio: Kate Rooseboom is a lecturer at the Montessori Early Learning Foundation (MELF), where she combines her background in psychology, research, and teaching to support the next generation of Montessori educators.
 She completed her Montessori Pre-Primary (3–6) Diploma and National Diploma in ECD Level 5 through MELF in 2016/17, after spending two years at home with her two young children—an experience that inspired her to pursue a career in Montessori education.
 Kate holds an M.A. in Research Psychology (University of the Witwatersrand), a B.Soc.Sci.
 Honours in Psychology, and a B.A. in Psychology and English (University of Pretoria).
 She is also a registered Assessor and has over ten years of experience working as a market and social researcher.

 Her interest in literacy development—particularly in supporting second-language English speakers within the Montessori environment—has become a strong focus of her teaching and research.
 She has over three years of classroom experience as a Montessori pre-primary teacher and is currently completing a Master’s degree in Curriculum Studies at the University of Cape Town.
 Kate brings both academic depth and practical classroom experience to her role as lecturer, with a particular passion for literacy and curriculum development.

-Peter-John is a Montessori guide who holds the value of telling a story as one of fundamentals of learning.
+Bio: Peter-John is a Montessori guide who holds the value of telling a story as one of fundamentals of learning.
 Based on his studies and experience in theatre and dance, he incorporates story telling into presentations across the age groups of his students.
 He has delivered parent workshops both demonstrating the power of storytelling and providing tools for parents to incorporate this tradition in their homes.

-Shaun Dunn is an educator originally from Durban and now based in the Western Cape.
+Bio: Shaun Dunn is an educator originally from Durban and now based in the Western Cape.
 After nearly eight years in secondary education, his professional journey expanded through almost a year spent in Tanzania, where he learned from traditional medicine practices and indigenous ways of understanding health, nature, and community.

 His work later included focused learning in African Earth Jurisprudence, which deepened his engagement with African knowledge systems and human–nature relationships.
 He has also worked alongside indigenous communities in southern Africa in education-related contexts.